-1.3.6.1.
+- 1.3.6.1.
 Flow rate tolerance: Following tolerances are allowed.
 For tolerances not mentioned herein follow ASHRAE Handbook "HVAC Applications", Chapter 36, as a guideline.
-Air Filter resistance during tests, artificially imposed if necessary, shall be at least 100 percent of manufacturer recommended change over pressure drop values for pre-filters and after-filters.
+Air Filter resistance during tests, artificially imposed if necessary, shall be at least 100 percent of manufacturer recommended change over pressure drop values for pre-filters and after-filters. - 1.3.6.2.
+Tolerances: - 1.3.6.2.1.

-1.3.6.2.
-Tolerances:

-- 1.3.6.2.1.
 Air handling unit and all other fans, cubic meters/min (cubic feet per minute): +/-5% of design values noted in the equipment schedules. - 1.3.6.2.2.
-Air terminal units (maximum values): +/-5% of the design values noted on the equipment schedules. - 1.3.6.2.3.
-Exhaust hoods/cabinets: 0% to +10% of the design values noted on the equipment schedules - 1.3.6.2.4.
-Minimum outside air: 0% to +10% of the design values noted on the equipment schedules - 1.3.6.2.5.
-Individual room air outlets and inlets, and air flow rates not mentioned above: +/-5% of the design values noted on the equipment schedules. - 1.3.6.2.6.
-Heating hot water pumps and hot water coils: +/-5% of the design values noted on the equipment schedules. - 1.3.6.2.7.
-Chilled water and condenser water pumps: 0% to +5% of the design values noted on the equipment schedules - 1.3.6.2.8.
-Chilled water coils: 0% to +5% of the design values noted on the equipment schedules. - 1.3.6.2.9.
-Heat output capacities: 0% to +10% of the design values noted on the equipment schedules - 1.3.6.2.10.
-Cooling output capacities: +/-5% of the design values noted on the equipment schedules - 1.3.7.
-Typical TAB procedures and results shall be demonstrated to the Consultant for one air distribution system (including all fans, three terminal units, three rooms randomly selected by the Consultant) and one hydronic system (pumps and three coils) as follows: - 1.3.7.1.
+Minimum outside air: 0% to +10% of the design values noted on the equipment schedules - 1.3.6.2.3.
+Hydronic pumps: +/-5% of the design values noted on the equipment schedules. - 1.3.6.2.4.
+Hydronic coils flows: 0% to +5% of the design values noted on the equipment schedules. - 1.3.6.2.5.
+Heating coils output capacities: 0% to +10% of the design values noted on the equipment schedules - 1.3.6.2.6.
+Cooling coils output capacities: +/-5% of the design values noted on the equipment schedules - 1.3.7.
+Typical TAB procedures and results shall be demonstrated to the Consultant for one air distribution system and one hydronic system randomly selected by the Consultant as follows: - 1.3.7.1.
 When field TAB work begins. - 1.3.7.2.
 During each partial final inspection and the final inspection for the project if requested by the Board

 - 1.4.1.
 Submit in accordance with Section 01 33 23, SHOP DRAWINGS AND PROJECT DOCUMENTATION. - 1.4.2.
 Submit names and qualifications of TAB agency and TAB specialists within 10 days after the notice to proceed.
-Submit information on three recently completed projects and a list of proposed test equipment. - 1.4.3.
+Submit information on three recently completed projects and a list of proposed test equipment.

+- 1.4.3.
 Submit Following for Review and Approval: - 1.4.3.1.
-Design Review Report within 10 days after the award of contract from the General Contractor. - 1.4.3.2.
+Design Review Report within 10 days after the system layout on air and water side is completed by the Contractor. - 1.4.3.2.
 Systems inspection report on equipment and installation for conformance with design. - 1.4.3.3.
 Duct Air Leakage Test Report. - 1.4.3.4.
 Systems Readiness Report. - 1.4.4.
-Intermediate and Final TAB reports covering flow balance and adjustments, performance tests, vibration tests and sound tests. - 1.4.5.
+Intermediate and Final TAB reports covering flow balance and adjustments, performance tests, vibration tests and sound tests, as applicable to the project. - 1.4.5.
 Include in final reports uncorrected installation deficiencies noted during TAB and applicable explanatory comments on test results that differ from design requirements. - 1.4.6.
-Prior to request for Final or Partial Final inspection, submit completed Test and Balance report for the area.
+Prior to request for Final Inspection, submit completed Test and Balance report for the area.